MM Admissions Criteria

 Applicants must audition (in person or submit a tape of a recent performance) with repertoire of at least senior recital level.
 A repertoire list must be submitted for evaluation at the time of the audition.
 Students with the major in vocal performance and those in the vocal performance emphasis in church music must also demonstrate knowledge of German, French, and Italian (knowledge of the IPA is necessary).

-An example of a recent paper is requested of applicants who intend to pursue an emphasis in music history and literature, church music, or music theory.
-Applicants in music history and literature must also possess intermediate proficiency in German or French (See Graduate School Language Requirement).
+Applicants in musicology must also possess intermediate proficiency in German or French (See Graduate School Language Requirement).